GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A picture may be worth a thousand words, a formula is worth a thousand pictures.
+> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
 >
 > ~ *Edsger W. Dijkstra*